 - 1. PURPOSE.
 This enclosure describes the HSI policy and procedure applicable to defense acquisition programs. - 2.
 GENERAL.
 The Program Manager will plan for and implement HSI beginning early in the acquisition process and throughout the product life cycle.
 The goal will be to optimize total system performance and total ownership costs, while ensuring that the system is designed, operated, and maintained to effectively provide the user with the ability to complete their mission.
-The Program Manager will ensure that HSI is considered at each program milestone during the program life cycle. - 3.
+The Program Manager will ensure that HSI is considered at each program milestone during the program life cycle.
+Program Managers will ensure that the DoD Component HSI staff is aware of and engaged with WIPTs tasked with the development and review of program planning documents that reflect HSI planning and inform program decisions. - 3.
 HSI PLANNING.
-HSI planning and implementation will address: - a.
+HSI planning and implementation will address the following seven HSI domains recognized by the DoD: - a.
 Human Factors Engineering.
-The Program Manager will take steps (e.g., contract deliverables and government/contractor integrated product teams) to ensure ergonomics, human factors engineering, and cognitive engineering is employed during systems engineering over the life of the program to provide for effective human-machine interfaces and to meet human systems integration requirements.
+The Program Manager will take steps (e.g., contract deliverables and government/contractor integrated product teams) to ensure ergonomics, human factors engineering, and cognitive engineering is employed during systems engineering over the life of the program to provide for effective human-machine interfaces and to meet human systems integration HSI requirements.
 System designs will minimize or eliminate system characteristics that require excessive cognitive, physical, or sensory skills; entail extensive training or workload-intensive tasks; result in mission-critical errors; or produce safety or health hazards. - b.
 Personnel.
 The Program Manager will, in conjunction with designated DoD Component HSI staff, define the human performance characteristics of the user population based on the system description, projected characteristics of target occupational specialties, and recruitment and retention trends.
 To the extent possible, systems will not require special cognitive, physical, or sensory skills beyond that found in the specified user population.
 For those programs that have skill requirements that exceed the knowledge, skills, and abilities of current military occupational specialties, or that require additional skill indicators or hard-to-fill military occupational specialties, the Program Manager will consult with personnel communities to mitigate readiness, personnel tempo, and funding issues. - c.
 Habitability.
 The Program Manager will, in conjunction with designated DoD Component staff, establish requirements for the physical environment (e.g., adequate space and temperature control) and, if appropriate, requirements for personnel services (e.g., medical and mess) and living conditions (e.g., berthing and personal hygiene) for conditions that have a direct impact on meeting or sustaining system performance or that have such an adverse impact on quality of life and morale that recruitment or retention is degraded.